Services for Faculty

 - citing sources in appropriately in specific styles

-The library offers a suite of short interactive tutorials.
-At the end of each tutorial, there is a form that lets students notify their professors via email that they’ve worked through the tutorial.
+The library offers a suite of short interactive tutorials as part of our Research 101 module.
+At the end of each tutorial, there is a form that lets students notify their instructor via email that they’ve worked through the tutorial.

 Open Educational Resources

-Open Educational Resources (OER) are materials that are freely available for faculty and students to use, adapt, share, and reuse.
-As such, OER may be useful when you need to adapt your course content when face-to-face instruction is disrupted.
-Examples of OER include learning content (lesson plans, assignments, textbooks, exams, and videos) as well as tools for learning (software for creating videos and websites and training materials).
+Open Educational Resources (OER) are learning materials that are freely available to faculty and students.
+Examples of OER include learning content (lesson plans, assignments, textbooks, and videos) and learning tools (e.g., software for creating videos or training materials).

 Copyright & Permissions